rvagg/bole/README.md

 * Any number of output streams, each with configurable minimum log-levels
 * Fast short-circuit where no loggers are configured for the log-level, effectively making log statements a noop where they don't output
 * Sub-logger to split a logger for grouping types of events, such as individual HTTP request
+* Object-logging (i.e. not automatically stringified) if you pass an `objectMode:true` stream for output.

 ## API